Anderson pitches 6 scoreless, Brewers stretch wild-card lead

+MILWAUKEE (AP) — Chase Anderson hadn’t pitched past the fourth inning in any start in nearly a month.
+On Friday night, with his team in the heat of a playoff race, the Milwaukee Brewers right-hander stepped up.

-MILWAUKEE (AP) — Chase Anderson pitched six scoreless innings, Trent Grisham hit a bases-loaded triple and the Milwaukee Brewers routed the Pittsburgh Pirates 10-1 Friday night to strengthen their grip on an NL wild card.
+Anderson pitched six scoreless innings, Trent Grisham hit a bases-loaded triple and the Brewers routed the Pittsburgh Pirates 10-1 to strengthen their grip on the NL wild card.

+“He threw the ball really, really well,” said manager Craig Counsell, who earned his 400th victory.
+“Never in trouble.
+Just attacking the strike zone.
+Very efficient with his pitches.
+Putting the ball where it needed to be.
+It was a really nice outing.”

 Milwaukee is 8-2 since NL MVP Christian Yelich broke his right kneecap on a foul ball and pulled two games ahead of the Cubs for the second wild card after Chicago fell to St. Louis 2-1 earlier in the day.
 The Brewers trail Washington by a game for the top wild card and are three back of the NL Central-leading Cardinals.